mecid/mecid.github.io/_posts/2024-10-01-mastering-container-views-in-swiftui-sections.md

 The *SectionConfiguration* type is the new SwiftUI type conforming to the *Identifiable* protocol, which means it has a stable identifier.
 It also has the header, footer, and content properties of the *SubviewsCollection* type.

+> To learn more about basics of the container view APIs in SwiftUI, take a look at my ["Mastering container views in SwiftUI.
+Basics."](/2024/09/24/mastering-container-views-in-swiftui-basics/) post.

 The *SubviewCollection* type provides indexed access to view proxies, allowing us to recompose the view hierarchy easily.
 Remember that you can treat an instance of the *SubviewCollection* type as a collection and iterate using the *ForEach* type or wrap it with another container view like *HStack* or *VStack*.

 ```swift